 Are the days of taking a work bag (lady briefcase type thing) + handbag over?
 I’m about to become a fully admitted lawyer and my totes just aren’t working – plus it’s a lot to take with me for client meetings! in my mind, two smaller bags is easier than a giant overstuffed one, and it does make it easy for spontaneous lunch and drinks plans, plus can be a little trendier.
 I want to invest in something really nice but am I missing something?

 Such an interesting question, and I think this is going to vary HUGELY based on what everyone’s commutes look like — and what your jobs look like.
+How many bags should you bring to work?
 When chiming in, please share a little about what your commute looks like:

 (Pictured above: yeah, not like that.
 Photo credit: Stencil.)